CMU-Graphics/Scotty3D/docs/guide/render.md

 ## Visualize BVH

-In Render mode, simply check the box for "Logged Rays", and you would be able to see the camera rays that you generated in task 3 when you start rendering.
+In Render mode, simply check the box for "BVH", and you would be able to see the BVH you generated in task 3 when you start rendering.
 You can click on the horizontal bar to see each level of your BVH.

 ![ray](render_mode/bvh.png)